-At the close of business on the Record Date there were 7,663,116 shares of the Company's common stock, par value \$0.01 per share (the "Common Stock"), outstanding.
+At the close of business on the Record Date there were 7,864,658 shares of the Company's common stock, par value \$0.01 per share (the "Common Stock"), outstanding.
 Each outstanding share of Common Stock is entitled to one vote upon each of the matters to be voted on at the meeting.
 The presence, in person or by proxy, of at least a majority of the outstanding shares of Common Stock is required for a quorum.
+Abstentions and broker non-votes will be counted for purposes of determining the presence or absence of a quorum.
+Abstentions and broker non-votes will not be counted as having voted either for or against any proposal.